Hercules Graphics Card: Use

 In text mode, the HGC appears exactly like an MDA card.
 Graphics mode requires new techniques to use.
 Unlike the MDA and CGA, the PC BIOS provides no intrinsic support for the HGC.
 Hercules developed extensions, called HBASIC, for IBM Advanced BASIC to add HGC support and Hercules cards came with Graph X, a software library for Hercules graphical-mode support and geometric primitives.

 Popular IBM PC programs such as Lotus 1-2-3 spreadsheet, AutoCAD computer-aided drafting, Pagemaker and Xerox Ventura desktop publishing, and Microsoft Flight Simulator 2.0 came with their own drivers to use the Hercules graphics mode.

 Though the graphics mode of the Hercules card is not CGA-compatible, it is similar enough to the two CGA graphics modes that with the use of third-party terminate-and-stay-resident programs it can also work with programs written for the CGA card's standard graphics modes.
-As the Hercules card does not actually have color-generating circuitry, nor can it connect to a color monitor, color appears as simulated greyscale in varying dithering patterns.
+As the Hercules card does not actually have color-generating circuitry, nor can it connect to a color monitor, color appears as simulated grayscale in varying dithering patterns.

 Clones of the Hercules appeared, including generic models at very low prices, usually without the printer port.
 Hercules advertisements implied that use of generic Hercules clones can damage the monitor.

 Reception

-The Hercules Graphics Card was very successful, especially after Lotus 1-2-3 supported it, with one half million units sold by 1985.
+The Hercules Graphics Card was very successful, especially after Lotus 1-2-3 supported it, with one-half million units sold by 1985.
 As of June 1986 Hercules Computer Technology had 18% of the graphics card market, second to IBM.
 Hercules-compatible graphics cards shipped as standard hardware with most PC clones.
 As a de facto standard, support in software was widespread.

-Later cards
+Card versions

-The Hercules Graphics Card was followed by several other Hercules cards.
+The Hercules Graphics Card had several versions.

+Hercules Graphics Card

+Several updated versions of the original Hercules Graphics Card exist.
+The original board from 1982 is referenced as GB100, with updated versions in 1983 (GB101), 1984 (GB102) and 1988 (GB102Z).